 The Company has an agreement with a midstream company who has built a condensate pipeline from the Montney assets in the Placid area to a full-service terminal at Fox Creek where the liquids are sold onto the Pembina Peace Pipeline.
-No take-or-pay commitments are associated with the pipeline but the agreement does have a production dedication area.
+No take-or-pay commitments are associated with the pipeline but the agreement requires that the Company dedicate its condensate production in the region to this pipeline through a defined production dedication area.